sfomuseum/go-www-geotag/README.md

 ![](docs/images/geotag-three-columns-gowanus-heights.png)

+#### Example (Tangram.js and local "tilepacks")

-It is also possible to use Tangram.js with local Nextzen map tiles stored in a Tilezen "tilepack" (SQLite or MBTiles) database.
+It is also possible to use Tangram.js with local Nextzen map tiles stored in a local Tilezen "tilepack" (SQLite or MBTiles) database.
 For example:

 ```
 $> bin/server \